 6 Emotional Leadership Styles

 Visionary leaders inspire people around them.
-They can excite the team members about the new direction that they are about to embark upon but doesn’t tell them how they will get there.
-She leaves the team to figure out a common way to get there.
+They can excite the team members about the new direction that they are about to embark upon but don’t tell them how they will get there.
+Moreover, she leaves the team to figure out a common way to get there.
 The leader must be seen as a competent person to set the new vision and lead the team towards it.
 Also, the leader can influence others to get the buy-in towards this new direction without overpowering them.
-However, it only works when the leader believes in the vision and he excitement is clearly visible.
-This style is best adopted when the team needs a new vision or a drastic change in the way things are done currently.
+However, it only works when the leader believes in the vision and the excitement is clearly visible.
+Adopt this style when the team needs a new vision or a drastic change in the way things are done currently.

 Coaching Leader – “Try this way”

 Coaching leaders help the team members to develop their long-term skills and also help them to realize contributions to the overall team goal.
-The focus for Coaching Leaders is to give a support system to the team members that need it.
-This style focuses solely on long term and sacrifices short term performance to allow space for experimentation.
+So, the focus for Coaching Leaders is to give a support system to the team members that need it.
+This style focuses solely on the long term and sacrifices short-term performance to allow space for experimentation.
 This is best suited in situations where you see that the team member is struggling and has the potential to perform much better given some mentoring.
-In case the team member doesn’t make the required efforts, leader’s attempt in coaching/mentoring her would fail.
+In case the team member doesn’t make the required efforts, the leader’s attempt in coaching/mentoring her would fail.

 Affiliative – “People come first”

 Affiliative leaders are all about bringing people together.
-The primary focus is on maintain harmony in the team and resolving/preventing conflicts with in the team.
+The primary focus is on maintaining harmony in the team and resolving/preventing conflicts within the team.
 Moreover, these leaders can create strong emotional bonds with the team members.
 To achieve this, they are fine with being emotionally vulnerable themselves in front of the individual members.
-To be successful in this style, leader must be empathetic and comfortable handling emotions.
+To be successful in this style, the leader must be empathetic and comfortable handling emotions.
 Since the focus of such leaders is a lot on people, focus on tasks and performance takes a back seat.
-It is best used in times when individuals are going through difficult times or there is conflict within the group.
+For best results, use it in times when individuals are going through difficult times or there is conflict within the group.